billwear/xpub/README.md

    - this is handled by padding the output string with blanks to 9000 characters
    - during the PUT command, the extra spaces are collapsed to one space, so the file is normal when posted, both in the discourse markup and in the generated HTML

+### pull-all
+ - a simple shell script to use dcbpull to pull a range of topic numbers
+   - modify the range in the "for" loop to change the topic numbers pulled